pran-7-5/eco_style/README.md

 Lacks semiconductor fab intel, nvidia.

 Banning of paper.

 Banning of currency notes immediately and digital apps and CBDC are already there.
-I don't think that banks will be required.
+So CBDC for now, but cryptocurrency is the future.
+Cryptocurrency hardware wallets = of course, a phone is enough but these are for the people who don't know how to use a phone.
+Money stays on these, unlike your debit and credit cards which requires the internet.

+There are 2 types of digital currency.
+1) Central bank digital currency (CBDC) - normal bank circulating digital currency.
+Transactions are stored on a single bank server.
+2) Cryptocurrency (bitcoin/whatnot/it just needs good AI bots to handle customer issues) - decentralized digital currency, no banks, automatic virtual bank.
+Transactions are stored hidden.
+There is no single server but too many servers called miners(a general person outsourcing own computer).
+Miners lend their computers to be used and earn for renting the server.
+Miners can't see the data themselves because it's hidden and random.

 The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.